[This article is part of the Learner's Maya Glyph Guide.]

 o Optionally, a partitive disk in the bottom left.

-As with a number of other hand-based glyphs, the way that the nails are visible (“from the side”) make this particular position almost impossible to achieve, anatomically speaking.
+As with a number of other hand-based glyphs, the way that the nails are visible (“from the side”) make this particular position almost impossible to achieve, anatomically speaking (the nail of the thumb and those of the fingers being clearly visible at the same time).

 · Complex (sub-)variant – with a vertically recangular, tripartite element on the right, slighly resembling yu: